Watch this video to take in the sights and sounds from this world-class educational event.

 Early Bird Registration Expires In:

 GET HUNDREDS OF NO-TILL TIPS, TECHNIQUES & IDEAS DURING FOUR INFO-PACKED DAYS IN INDIANAPOLIS!

 We’re excited to bring you this unique, one-of-a-kind learning experience assembling the best no-tillers, agronomists and researchers together in one location to share cutting-edge ideas and strategies to improve the profitability and efficiency of your no-till system.

 The 27th annual National No-Tillage Conference offers 12 general session speakers, 23 No-Till Classrooms and 80 invaluable No-Till Roundtables.
 Just as important is the chance to profit from unlimited hallway networking with the most innovative, forward-thinking minds in no-till during this January event in Indianapolis!

 “Lessons Learned from 38 years of No-Till Farming Transitions”

 No-Tiller and Farm Business Consultant

 Lewiston, Idaho no-tiller and farm business consultant Dick Wittman will make his first speaking appearance at NNTC.
-Dedication to conservation and community is what’s driven Wittman and his family business partners to pursue no-till, combining the practice with a healthy rotation of fall- and spring-seeded crops that comprise a sustainable cropping system among the steep hills of the Palouse.
+Dedication to conservation and community is what’s driven Wittman and his family business partners to pursue no-till with a healthy rotation of fall- and spring-seeded crops that comprise a sustainable cropping system among the steep hills of the Palouse.

-Recognizing no-tillers today operate in a global environment where how goods are produced are almost as important as what is produced, Wittman’s classroom presentation will introduce the “principles of process improvement.”
+Recognizing no-tillers today operate in a global environment that emphasizes the way goods are produced as being nearly as important as what is produced, Wittman’s classroom presentation will introduce the “principles of process improvement.”
 Wittman will show how no-tillers can implement process improvement on their farm, including developing standard operating procedures and identifying the risks of operating without them.